Want to participate in a short research study? Help shape the future of investing tools and you could win a $250 gift card!

-Alton Lewis has been the CEO of First Guaranty Bancshares, Inc. (NASDAQ:FGBI) since 2009.
-First, this article will compare CEO compensation with compensation at similar sized companies.
-Then we’ll look at a snap shot of the business growth.
-Third, we’ll reflect on the total return to shareholders over three years, as a second measure of business performance.
-This method should give us information to assess how appropriately the company pays the CEO.
+In 2009 Alton Lewis was appointed CEO of First Guaranty Bancshares, Inc. (NASDAQ:FGBI).
+This report will, first, examine the CEO compensation levels in comparison to CEO compensation at companies of similar size.
+Then we'll look at a snap shot of the business growth.
+Third, we'll reflect on the total return to shareholders over three years, as a second measure of business performance.
+The aim of all this is to consider the appropriateness of CEO pay levels.

 How Does Alton Lewis's Compensation Compare With Similar Sized Companies?

-At the time of writing our data says that First Guaranty Bancshares, Inc. has a market cap of US$185m, and is paying total annual CEO compensation of US$483k.
-(This is based on the year to 2017).
-While this analysis focuses on total compensation, it’s worth noting the salary is lower, valued at US$323k.
-We looked at a group of companies with market capitalizations from US$100m to US$400m, and the median CEO compensation was US$1.0m.
+According to our data, First Guaranty Bancshares, Inc. has a market capitalization of US$183m, and pays its CEO total annual compensation worth US$474k.
+(This number is for the twelve months until December 2018).
+While this analysis focuses on total compensation, it's worth noting the salary is lower, valued at US$333k.
+When we examined a selection of companies with market caps ranging from US$100m to US$400m, we found the median CEO total compensation was US$1.2m.

 Is First Guaranty Bancshares, Inc. Growing?

-Over the last three years First Guaranty Bancshares, Inc. has shrunk its earnings per share by an average of 8.0% per year.
-Its revenue is up 12% over last year.
+Over the last three years First Guaranty Bancshares, Inc. has shrunk its earnings per share by an average of 5.2% per year (measured with a line of best fit).
+Its revenue is up 4.9% over last year.

 Has First Guaranty Bancshares, Inc. Been A Good Investment?

-It looks like First Guaranty Bancshares, Inc. pays its CEO less than similar sized companies.
+It appears that First Guaranty Bancshares, Inc. remunerates its CEO below most similar sized companies.